 - The name of the lake roughly translates to the ‘jade lake in the upper pastureland,’ but some other translations also call it ‘Swan Lake.’

 Tibet is one of the world’s most spiritually appealing places where everything seems pious in this time-wrapped enclave of purity.
 Set against the backdrop of perpetually snow-covered peaks, Yamdrok Tso lies among rolling hills with nearly the climate of a desert.
-The deep bluish-green of the lake adds a mass of welcome color to the often brown slopes.
+The deep bluish-green of the lake not only adds a mass of welcome color to the often brown slopes, but it also creates a stunning contrast.
 Colorful prayer flags placed by the religious people on pilgrimage add spots of riotous color to overlook the shores of the lake.

 Owing to its growing popularity, the mystical Yamdrok Tso Lake, in recent days, has been incorporated in many tour itineraries which focuses around Lhasa.
-A distinctive Kathmandu to Lhasa overland tour via Everest Base Camp will let you explore the spiritual lake, conquering high passes and driving through exotic Tibetan towns.
+Embarking on a distinctive Kathmandu to Lhasa overland tour via Everest Base Camp will allow you to explore the spiritual lake while conquering high passes and driving through exotic Tibetan towns.